<dkim> seal the email content

 RealSender smtp servers sign all outgoing email messages with the dkim signature.

 how to configure dkim

-No setup is needed on the user/administrator side, unless it is required to sign the message with the same domain of the sender.
+the message must be signed with the same domain of the sender.

 A dkim sealed message can’t be modified, but it still can be read by anyone.